Preapproval vs. prequalification: What’s the difference?

-A mortgage prequalification is a quick estimate based on basic financial information provided.
-On the other hand, a mortgage preapproval is a more in-depth process that involves a credit check and verification of your income, assets, and debts.
+Buying a home starts with understanding what you can afford.
+Mortgage prequalification is a quick estimate based on basic financial information you provide.
+Mortgage preapproval is a more in-depth process that involves the lender running a credit check and cursory verification of your income, assets, and debts.

-Prequalification is a preliminary step that allows buyers to get a general sense of how much they can borrow to buy a home.
+Mortgage prequalification is a preliminary step that gives buyers a general sense of how much they can borrow to buy a home.
 Prequalification usually relies on self-reported information and a soft credit pull.
-The lender will provide a prequalification letter or email with an estimate of how much it expects you can qualify to borrow.
+The lender will provide a prequalification statement with an estimate of how much you might qualify to borrow based on that information.

 While it’s not a guarantee of a loan, it gives you a general idea of how much you can afford to borrow.
-Prequalification makes it easier to set a home buying budget and narrow your options when looking at homes.
+Prequalification can help you set a home buying budget and narrow your home options.

-It’s also a good way to understand what aspects of your finances may need improvement.
-If you can’t qualify for a large enough loan to afford the home, you can work on improving your credit score, reducing your debts, increasing your income, and saving more for a down payment.
-All of those will make you more attractive to lenders and help you qualify for a larger loan with better terms.
+Getting prequalified for a home loan can help you understand what aspects of your finances may need improvement.
+If you can't qualify for a large enough loan to afford the home, you can prepare your finances to buy a house by improving your credit score, reducing your debts, increasing your income, and saving more for a down payment.
+Taking these steps can help you qualify for a larger loan with better terms.

-Preapproval is an estimate based on a more thorough review of your finances and is, therefore, more accurate than prequalification.
+Mortgage preapproval is an estimate based on a more thorough review of your finances and is typically more accurate than prequalification.

 If you’re wondering how to get preapproved, start by choosing a lender and applying.
-Your lender will run a hard credit check and ask to review your financial documents.
+Your lender will run a hard credit check and review your financial documents.

 It helps to gather your documents in advance and check in with your lender to understand the process.
-Avoid making any significant financial changes, such as switching jobs, buying a car, or opening new credit accounts until after the closing.
-Consistency is key during this stage.
+Avoid making any significant financial changes that could affect your eligibility until after you close on your loan.
+For example, holding off on switching jobs, buying a car, or opening new credit accounts boost your odds of approval.

 Common requirements include: